Dasudian/datahub-c-demo/docs/API.md

 /*
  * description:
  *      send messages synchronously
- *      Note: program will block untill message is deliveried
+ *      Note: program will block untill message is delivered
  * parameter:
  *      client: returned by datahub_create()
  *          Note: can not be NULL